anxdpanic/plugin.video.composite_for_plex/README.md

     To add Composite (Plex) media to your library, add a video source for movies/tv shows.

     - Will not have support for most Plex features.
-    - Watched status is not imported to your library, Plex's watched status will still be updated on playback.

     #### Sources